danieljaime17/danieljaime17/README.md

 ## 🚗🤖 Automotive AI and Machine Learning Showcase 🤖🚗

-Explore my Automotive AI and Machine Learning Showcase, where I showcase cutting-edge applications of artificial intelligence (AI) and machine learning (ML) technologies in the automotive industry.
-From autonomous driving systems to predictive maintenance solutions, I'm dedicated to advancing the future of transportation through innovative AI and ML applications.
+Explore my Automotive AI and Machine Learning Showcase, where I present cutting-edge applications of AI and ML in the automotive industry, from autonomous driving and ADAS (object detection, classification, trajectory prediction) to predictive maintenance that reduces vehicle downtime.
+I also explore reinforcement learning for optimized vehicle control in dynamic environments and collaborate with manufacturers and research institutions to solve industry challenges.
+This showcase offers insights into state-of-the-art technologies, practical project examples, and the latest advancements shaping the future of transportation.

-## 🔍 What I Do:

-- I develop and implement AI algorithms for advanced driver assistance systems (ADAS), including object detection, classification, and trajectory prediction.
-- I explore reinforcement learning techniques to optimize vehicle control and navigation in dynamic environments.
-- I create predictive maintenance models using ML to anticipate and prevent mechanical failures in vehicles, reducing downtime and improving reliability.
-- I collaborate with automotive manufacturers and research institutions to address industry challenges and drive innovation in AI-driven automotive technologies.
-## 🌟 Why Explore My Showcase:

-- Gain insights into state-of-the-art AI and ML technologies applied in the automotive domain.
-- Discover cutting-edge projects that are shaping the future of transportation and redefining the automotive industry.
-- Access curated examples showcasing the practical applications of AI and ML in automotive engineering.
-- Stay informed about the latest advancements and research in automotive AI and ML.

 ## 📫 How to reach me: ...
 I am not good with social media!
 But if you want to know something about my professional track please check my LinkedIn account. https://www.linkedin.com/in/f-daniel-jaime-alonso/